quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_PATHS frames contain the following field:

 Maximum Path Identifier:
-: A count of the cumulative number of path that can be opened over the lifetime of the connection.
+: The latest Path ID that can be used for this connection.
   This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1.

+Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
-Receipt of a frame that permits opening of a path with Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+that uses a Path ID that is larger than the announced Path ID MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

-Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a lower path limit than was previously received.
-MAX_PATHS frames that do not increase the path limit MUST be ignored.
+Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Path ID than was previously received.
+MAX_PATHS frames that do not announce a larger Path ID than previously received MUST be ignored.

+Endpoints SHOULD NOT issue new connection IDs which have path identifiers larger than the Path ID announced in the Maximum Path Identifier field in the MP_MAX_PATHS frame {{max-paths-frame}}.

-An endpoint MUST NOT initiate a path with a path ID higher than the Maximum Paths value.
+An endpoint MUST NOT initiate a path with a Path ID larger than the Maximum Path Identifier value.
-An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens more paths than was permitted.
+An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens a path with a larger Path ID than permitted.

+When there is not enough unused path identifiers, endpoints can send MAX_PATHS frame to inform the peer that new path identifiers are available.

 # Error Codes {#error-codes}